 Remove trees, bushes, and underbrush as directed.
 This work will be subsidiary to the pertinent bid items.

-ITEM 472 – Removing and Re-Laying Culvert:

-When unstable foundation materials are encountered, the Engineer will have the option of directing the placement of a foundation seal of Class "A" concrete instead of an undercut.
-(This requires a pay item when used)

-ITEM 479 – Adjusting Manholes and Inlets:

-When unstable foundation materials are encountered, the Engineer will have the option of directing the placement of a foundation seal of Class "A" concrete instead of an undercut.
-(This requires a pay item when used)

 ITEM 496 – Removing Structures:

 Store the following items to be salvaged at a location designated by the Engineer: (Designers, contact the AE, MO, and District Maintenance to see if material is needed and where to stockpile)